 “Almost by definition we are running toward that which most people are running away from.
 Because how else are you going to get a very reasonable cheap price on a good company unless the market place believes something is terribly wrong.” — Bruce Berkowitz

 Bruce Berkowitz is the founder and the Managing Member of the Fairholme Fund.
-Prior to forming Fairholme Capital Management, Mr. Berkowitz was a Managing Director of Smith Barney, Inc. from December of 1993 to October of 1997.
-Since inception in 1999 through the end of 2007, his Fairholme Fund has returned 17.40 percent annually on average.
-During the same period, the S&P 500 averaged only 1.71 percent.
+Prior to forming Fairholme Capital Management, Mr. Berkowitz was a Managing Director of Smith Barney, Inc. from December 1993 to October 1997.
+He founded Fairholme Capital during 1999.

 Bruce Berkowitz concentrates his investments in a relatively small number of companies.
 He thinks that the more diversified the portfolio, the more likely the performance will be average.
-He likes companies with great managers, and deeply undervalued stocks.
-Benjamin Grahams The Intelligent Investor serves as the inspiration for Berkowitz investment strategy.
+He likes companies with great managers and deeply undervalued stocks.
+Benjamin Graham’s The Intelligent Investor serves as the inspiration for Berkowitz’s investment strategy.
 He focuses investments on companies that have exceptional management, that generate free cash, and that are cheaply priced.
-Berkowitz will also invest in mediocre companies that are trading at a significant discount to intrinsic value where there exists a catalyst an event that makes it likely the gap between market price and intrinsic value will narrow in a reasonable amount of time.
+Berkowitz will also invest in mediocre companies that are trading at a significant discount relative to intrinsic value where there exists a catalyst – an event that makes it likely the gap between market price and intrinsic value will narrow in a reasonable amount of time.

 “It’s hard enough when you’re the home team, investing in your own backyard.
 I don’t want to play an away game, where I don’t know all the rules.
 So the answer is no. There’s plenty to do here.”